 Our research suggests that companies with high quality characteristics tend to deliver higher returns over the long-term.
-We analyze factors such as profit margins, the growth of dividends through time, earnings and sales to identify companies with a combination of the four key quality attributes: profitability, stability, financial strength, and governance.
+We analyze factors such as profit margins, the growth of dividends through time, earnings and sales to identify companies with a combination of the five key quality attributes: profitability, stability, financial strength, sales growth and governance.

 A tendency to outperform in periods of rising risk aversion

 Quality companies have tended to outperform particularly strongly in stressful market environments and when risk aversion is rising – environments when other long-run strategies can struggle to add value.
 We believe these companies are also less likely to experience the type of events which can seriously damage share prices such as cuts to dividends or large scale financial losses.
 By avoiding companies which we believe are more susceptible to dramatic price shocks, we think the strategy offers investors a more stable and consistent experience of growth investing.
-Win rate analysis indicates that the strategy has outperformed 90% of the time when markets are falling and at least 50% of the time when markets are rising.
+Win rate analysis indicates that the strategy has outperformed over 80% of the time when markets are falling.

 Accessing quality companies globally

 A globally unconstrained approach provides the crucial final step in our attempt to seek higher long-term returns.
-We focus on a global universe of 5,000 companies with market capitalizations of over $1 billion to maximize the investment opportunity.
-We then invest in a portfolio of over 400 stocks, offering investors exposure to a broad range of potential opportunities – across multiple regions, sectors and themes – with the additional benefit of significantly reduced stock-specific risk.
+We focus on a global universe of 15,000 companies to maximize the investment opportunity.
+We then invest in a portfolio of over 300 stocks, offering investors exposure to a broad range of potential opportunities – across multiple regions, sectors and themes – with the additional benefit of significantly reduced stock-specific risk.